shaman-apprentice/old-donkey/whyJSBlog/part-1.md

 ![circle-of-browser-war](circle-of-browser-war.png)

 At the top we have a player who thinks is winning.
 He develops non standard language feature on purpose, as he thinks that this adds cool features and increases the vendor lock-in, which hardens its market position.
 But then they realise to the right, that user gets frustrated due to the many different user experiences.
 In addition developing becomes more and more slower, expensive and frustrating.
 Therefore all competitors agree to work together on some standards, provisioned by the W3C and the ECMA organization.
 But making a standard is a slow process.
-Implementing some of the standards before finalization and adding cool features on top of them, promise a competitive advantage.
+Implementing some of the standards before finalization and adding cool features on top of them, promises a competitive advantage.
 Sounds smart but leads us back to the top of the circle.
 Luckily on each circle also some cool finalized and agreed on standardized features manage the jump out of the circle.

 To put it in a nutshell, JavaScript needed some circles to evolve from its early quick and dirty proprietary origin, to a mature, multi paradigm and open standard programming language, which it has become today.
 From a developer point of view, the different phases keeping backwards compatibility in mind is a lot to keep up with.
 [How it feels to learn JavaScript in 2016](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f) is a lovely article caricaturing the frustration of it.